 Where: Normally on-campus employment is any job that pays with a paycheck from Carson-Newman University or on campus vendors that serve C-N students.
-These jobs are limited to employers who are located on-campus and provide direct services to students.
+These jobs are limited to employers located oncampus and provide direct services to students.
 Employment may be in any field and is not restricted to your academic major.
-Please understand on-campus employment may Off-campus difficult to find. employment special without authorization is illegal.
+Please understand employment may on-campus Off-campus difficult find. to employment without special authorization is illegal.

-How to apply: First obtain from your DSO, a "Letter to the Social Security Administration from F-1 Student's Employer Regarding On-Campus Work" and apply for a work-study position directly through department or program you wish to be hired.
-Your employer will hire you by completing this letter.
-Return this letter to your DSO to obtain additional required documents.
+How to apply: First obtain from your DSO the "On Campus Employment Reporting Form" and apply for a workstudy position directly through the department program. or employer will hire you on completing this form.
+Return this form to your DSO additional required to obtain documents.

 How Often: Students may engage in on-campus employment if they are enrolled full-time and work part-time (less than 20 hours per week) during the fall and spring semesters when school is in session or full-time (20-40 hours per week) during the summer or when school is officially not in session.

-Requirements: Student must be in legal status, and must be continuing to make progress toward their degree.
-This does NOT require special authorization from the United States Citizenship and Immigration Services (USCIS).
-In order to become employed you will need to obtain permission from your DSO, apply for a "social security number" and go through the "I-9" employee verification process.
+Requirements: Student must be in legal status and must be making progress toward their degree.
+This does NOT require special authorization from the United States Citizenship and Services (USCIS).
+Immigration become employed, you will need to obtain permission from your DSO, apply for a "social security number" and go through the "I-9" employee verification process.